 LEGISLATIVE ASSEMBLY GENERAL ELECTION 1955

-The first Legislative Assembly election was held under a new Rendel Constitution, which was drafted by a committee headed by Sir George Rendel that would grant local citizens more autonomy.
-Locals would share executive power with the British colonial authorities.
-Elected seats were increased to form a majority of the legislature.
-The constituencies were significantly redrawn, with the five names of Bukit Timah, Changi, Katong, Seletar and Tanglin retained but carved out from their old boundaries into new smaller wards.
-Non-elected seats were reduced to seven, adding up to a total number of 32 seats.
-The Governor and Colonial Secretary roles were replaced by a Chief Secretary who would, along with the Attorney-General and Financial Secretary, the CS would be part of a Council of Ministers headed by an elected legislator who becomes Chief Minister.
+The first Legislative Assembly election was held under the new Rendel Constitution, the framework of a committee headed by Sir George Rendel that would grant local citizens more autonomy and share executive power with the British colonial authorities.
+Elected seats by universal suffrage were increased to form a majority in the legislature.
+The electoral map was entirely revamped and the five names of Bukit Timah, Changi, Katong, Seletar and Tanglin was preserved but carved out from their old boundaries into new smaller wards.
+There would be seven other seats, bringing the total to 32.
+The Governor and Colonial Secretary roles were replaced by a Chief Secretary who would, along with the Attorney-General and Financial Secretary, be part of a Council of Ministers headed by an elected legislator who becomes Chief Minister.
 The CS was also vested with the power to appoint four nominated Assembly Members.
-The City Council President was excluded from the Assembly and the remaining five "official" and three commerce chamber seats were scrapped.
-For the first time, political parties were permitted to adopt a standard party symbol for all their candidates and independents could select theirs instead of balloting for them.
+The City Council President was excluded from the Assembly and the remaining five "Official" and three elected commerce chamber seats were scrapped.
+For the first time, political parties could adopt a standard party symbol for all their candidates and independents could select theirs instead of balloting for them.
 PP, representing the English-speaking bourgeois and DP, the Mandarin-speaking, fielded the most candidates.
-MU joined the UMNO-MCA alliance after dissenting from the decision by the three-party LF when the other two component parties, Democratic Labour Party and Singapore Socialist Party, decided that LF would converge into one party.
+KM joined the UMNO-MCA alliance after leaving the three-party LF when the other two component parties, Democratic Labour Party and Singapore Socialist Party, decided that LF would converge into one party.
 LP was a spent force.
 One of its only two AMs joined LF and the other became independent.
-A seat was vacated after the death of PP's popular Dr C. J. P. Paglar from a stroke.
+A seat was vacated after the death of PP's popular C. J. P. Paglar from a stroke.
 Anticipating a PP victory and its leader C. C. Tan to emerge as CM, the British were chagrined after the socialist LF garnered the most seats and its chairman, David Marshall, became Singapore's first CM.
-Short of a majority, LF formed a coalition with the UMNO-MCA-MU alliance.
-CS William Goode appointed another two LF members among the four nominated seats.
-R. Jumabhoy, previously nominated through the Indian Chamber of Commerce, also won a seat.
-In its debut election, PAP, led by lawyer and former PP election agent Lee Kuan Yew, PAP made its debut by fielding an insignificant number of candidates due to it opposition to the Rendel Constitution.
-In the aftermath, bus union leaders launched strikes all over the island to protest against poor working conditions and low salaries under the LF government.
-This turned violent and cumulated into full-scale riot known today as the Hock Lee Bus Riots.
+Short of a majority, LF formed a coalition with the UMNO-MCA-KM alliance.
+CS William Goode appointed two LF members among the four nominated seats.
+Led by lawyer and former PP election agent Lee Kuan Yew, PAP made its debut by fielding an insignificant number of candidates due to it opposition to the Rendel Constitution.
+In the aftermath of the polls, bus union leaders launched strikes all over the island to protest against poor working conditions and underpaid employees under the LF government.
+This turned violent and cumulated into full-scale riot known as the Hock Lee Bus Riots.
 Following the outbreak of more riots, several union leaders, including PAP AM Lim Chin Siong who was the youngest lawmaker in Singapore history at that time, were detained by the Special Branch on 27 October 1956.
 As Lim's Bukit Timah seat was not vacated, he served the most part of his term under detention.

 Election deposit: $500